sara-nl/clouddocs/TUDelftcourse-2016-04-13/partA.markdown

 Let's summarise what you have seen so far.
 From the menu on the left side, click on each of the tabs to inspect the information.
 A vertical blue bar to the left of one (and only one) tab tells you which one you are currently seeing.

-* _Dashboard_: shows an overview of the project status, like the amount of running machines or usage statistics.
+* _<i class="fa fa-tachometer"></i> Dashboard_: shows an overview of the project status, like the amount of running machines or usage statistics.
 * _<i class="fa fa-cloud"></i> Virtual Resources_:
   * _Images_: this is the equivalent of a hard drive.
 Your OS is stored on this `image`.
   * _Templates_:  the `template` gives your VM the shape you want.
 A `template` is just a recipe; not the machine itself.